algorand/pyteal/docs/abi.rst

 Subroutines with ABI Types
 --------------------------

-Subroutines can be created that accept ABI types are arguments and produce ABI types as return values.
+Subroutines can be created that accept ABI types as arguments and produce ABI types as return values.
 PyTeal will type check all subroutine calls and ensure that the correct types are being passed to such subroutines and that their return values are used correctly.

 There are two different ways to use ABI types in subroutines, depending on whether the return value is an ABI type or a PyTeal :code:`Expr`.

 Subroutines that Return Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you'd like to create a subroutine that accepts some or all arguments as ABI types, but whose return value is a PyTeal :code:`Expr`, the normal :any:`@Subroutine <Subroutine>` decorator can be used.
+If you'd like to create a subroutine that accepts some or all arguments as ABI types, but whose return value is a PyTeal :code:`Expr`, the :any:`@Subroutine <Subroutine>` decorator can be used.

 To indicate the type of each argument, Python type annotations are used.
 Unlike normal usage of Python type annotations which are ignored at runtime, type annotations for subroutines inform the PyTeal compiler about the inputs and outputs of a subroutine.
-Changing these values has a direct affect on the code PyTeal generates.
+Changing these values has a direct effect on the code PyTeal generates.

 An example of this type of subroutine is below:

 .. code-block:: python

+    from pyteal import *

     @Subroutine(TealType.uint64)
     def get_volume_of_rectangular_prism(